epicmindwarp/reddit_filter_all_comments/README.md

 Tried and tested on:

 Windows 10 and Python 3.7.4
 Raspberry Pi 3B+ running Raspian
+praw 6.3.1

 ### filter_comments.py
 The script runs from this file.
 Edit the following variables with your own details